Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Resource allocation

-where we highlighted the dependence on $\mb{P}_u$ only, assuming that the power coefficients for the eMBB user are already been evaluated by solution~\eqref{eq:power:e}.
-Also for this case, we can obtain all the power coefficients studying a single mini-slot.
+where $\mb{P}_e$ is now a parameter and not an optimization variable since we assume that the power coefficients for the eMBB user have already been evaluated by solution~\eqref{eq:power:e}.
+As in the eMBB case, we can obtain all the power coefficients by studying a single mini-slot.
 The eMBB interference power coefficients depend on the frequency only, being the same for different mini-slots.
-Having same interference and channel gain - even if unknown -, the power coefficient for URLLC transmission will depends on frequency only, i.e. $P_u(t,f) = P_u(f)$, $t\in\mc{M}_u$, $f\in\mc{F}_u$.
+Having the same interference and channel gain - even if unknown - the power coefficient for URLLC transmission will depend only on the gain of the specific frequency channel, i.e. $P_u(t,f) = P_u(f)$, $t\in\mc{M}_u$, $f\in\mc{F}_u$.
 Thus, the mutual information $I_u$ can be simplified in: